The Interactions of the State and NGOs in China

 One study, stemming from the project, argues that not only is the central state actively involved in the development of NGOs, but increasingly the successes of NGOs are determined by their interactions with the local state.
 This oft-cited study can be found in the Journal of Contemporary China [audio paper: video and podcast] [translation: Chinese].

 A third study analyzes the potential for Chinese NGOs to be epistemic communities and to develop a communities of practice.
-The argument advanced in a journal article published in China Information [audio paper: video and podcast] [translation: Chinese], is that gathering information and developing a knowledge base is not the dominant tactic Chinese NGOs utilize to inform and influence state policy.
+The argument advanced in a journal article published in China Information [audio paper: video and podcast] [translation: Chinese and German] [public talk: powerpoint], is that gathering information and developing a knowledge base is not the dominant tactic Chinese NGOs utilize to inform and influence state policy.
 Rather, establishing direct relations with relevant state authorities is the preferred tactic to influence policy deliberation and action.
-Relatedly, in a journal article published the Journal of Chinese Political Science [audio paper: video and podcast] [translation: Chinese], the proposition that communities of practice have emerged as an important mechanism for sharing important sector-specific knowledge is tested.
+Relatedly, in a journal article published the Journal of Chinese Political Science [audio paper: video and podcast] [translation: Chinese, French, German and Japanese] [public talk: powerpoint], the proposition that communities of practice have emerged as an important mechanism for sharing important sector-specific knowledge is tested.
 This is particularly significant given that the 2016 Charity Law provides a greater space for NGOs to form a professional association, allowing them to overtly forge networks to share best/worst practices, and to foster common norms of conduct.
 This in turn, offers a chance to hyper-professionalize the sector to the extent that there will be greater predictability in NGOs’ activities.
 This study has been profiled in the influential Stanford Social Innovation Review.

-Additional outcomes of this project can be seen in a journal article looking at the survival strategies of religious NGOs in the Journal of Civil Society [audio paper: video and podcast] (see policy brief here); another journal article looking at the century of Chinese corporatism [audio paper: video and podcast] [translations: Chinese, German and Russian]; an edited book The Chinese Corporatist State: Adaptation, Survival and Resistance; and, a co-organized conference looking at NGO Governance and Management in China [video and podcast], with an accompanying edited book of the same title.
+Additional outcomes of this project can be seen in a journal article looking at the survival strategies of religious NGOs in the Journal of Civil Society [audio paper: video and podcast] (see policy brief here); another journal article looking at the century of Chinese corporatism [audio paper: video and podcast] [translations: Chinese, German, French, Japanese and Russian]; a book chapter looking at the role of Chinese NGOs as welfare providers; an edited book The Chinese Corporatist State: Adaptation, Survival and Resistance [public talk: powerpoint]; and, a co-organized conference looking at NGO Governance and Management in China [video and podcast], with an accompanying edited book of the same title.
 I have also written an article published in The Diplomat Magazine, and was featured in a segment in the Voice of America, looking at how China’s new charity and foreign NGO laws will, in sum, create a less free civil society, but a more accountable and predictable one.
 I argue, over time, this predictability will provide space for the state to further trust domestic civil society actors, which may lead to greater state-NGO collaboration.

 Jump to Other Research Projects: